sevillecarlos/typing-race-server/README.md

 # Typing Race Server
-The server for Typing Race app.
+The server for the Typing Race app.
 # Built
 ## Development Technologies
 - Node.js